eye-division/jeniross/_gallery/artist-books.md

   metres long or closed down and arranged in many different ways to give a different visual image each time it is viewed.
-The simpler book form offers a separate double page spread for each time period chosen.<br>I like the way you can thus change each miniature "artwork" to suit the mood, rather like propping open a book of poems and concentrating on one piece for a while, rereading it over and over.
+The simpler book form offers a separate double page spread for each time period chosen.<br>I like the way you can thus change each "miniature"&nbsp; to suit the mood, rather like propping open a book of poems and concentrating on one piece for a while, rereading it over and over.
 homepage_description_markdown:
 frontpage: true
 gallery_date: 2016-05-01 00:00:00